davidmdem/nist/examples/extensible-swagger-ui/README.md

 ### Connexion's built in Swagger UI support

-It is not well known that connexion has build in support for a basic Swagger UI.
+Connexion has built in support for a basic Swagger UI.
 By requiring/installing `connexion[swagger-ui]` instead of `connexion`, a basic Swagger UI is included at the URL `{api}/ui` where `{api}` is your applicatin's base URL.
 In this example project the URL for the Swagger UI is http://localhost:8080/api/ui.